[CS Technical Interview 2] Operating Systems That Click

 Reasons why IP layering is necessary

-• Summary organized by tier with preparation for common questions + interview practice chapter included
+Summary organized by level with common interview questions + interview practice chapter included

 If the video is frozen, please refresh the page :)